 What is sex trafficking?

 Arizona Statute 13-1307 defines sex trafficking as intending to cause another “person to engage in any prostitution or sexually explicit performance by deception, force or coercion” or having knowledge that another person is engaging in these activities through force, fraud or coercion.
-The defintions for force, fraud, coercion and traffic, based on this statute are below
+The definitions for force, fraud, coercion and traffic, based on this statute are below

 Abusing or threatening to abuse the law or the legal system.